cualquiercosa327/tsorage/README.md

   - process mining
 - Hub, a set of microservices for exploiting the platform.

+### Environment variables

+TSorage uses several environment variables to configure certain parts of the software:

+- `TSORAGE_CASSANDRA_HOST`: Host of Cassandra.
+Defaults to `localhost`.
+- `TSORAGE_HUB_HOST`: Host of hub module.
+Defaults to `localhost`.
+If you use Docker, set this variable to `0.0.0.0`.

 ### Deployment

 In this project, we use [Docker Compose](https://docs.docker.com/compose/) for deployment.
 To run TSorage, make sure you have [Docker Engine](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your computer.
 Then, create Docker image of each module as follows: